 - 5.1.
-Responsible Supervisor, (UofC team leader, project manager, faculty or staff or contractor) - 5.1.1.
-Ensure that hot work permits are completed for all temporary operations involving open flames or processes producing heat, smoke, sparks or dust.
-Advise employees and contractors of their obligations and responsibilities under the University of Calgary Hot Work & Dust Program and completes Part 1 of the Hot Work & Dust permit. - 5.1.2.
-NOTE: This includes the initiation of a University of Calgary IREQUEST (online) work order for the appropriate university tradesmen to respond to any applicable system shutdowns or bypasses. (https://ci.ucalgary.ca/irequest/irequest2.asp) - 5.1.3.
-Provide the hot worker with the hot work & dust permit and assist them with completing Part 2 of the permit. - 5.1.4.
+Responsible Supervisor, (UofC representative such as project manager, faculty or staff or contractor) - 5.1.1.
+Ensure that permits are completed for all temporary operations involving open flames or processes producing heat, smoke, sparks, dust, or heavy atmospheric conditions.
+Advise employees and contractors of their obligations and responsibilities under the University of Calgary Hot Work & Dust Program and completes Part 1 of the Hot Work permit.

+NOTE: This includes the initiation of a University of Calgary ARCHIBUS (online) work order for the appropriate university tradesmen to respond to any applicable system shutdowns or bypasses.

+5.1.2.
+Provide the hot worker with the hot work permit and assist them with completing Part 2 of the permit.

 NOTE: It is important to clearly state the nature of the work, whether it is welding, brazing, cutting, coring, grinding, riveting, chipping, soldering, or thawing pipes, etc as the nature of the work will determine what system bypasses will be necessary.
 It is also important to indicate the location of the work by identifying the building name and room numbers on the permit as this will pinpoint any fire alarm devices in the vicinity which could be impacted by the hot work.
-Failure to do so may delay the work. - 5.1.5.
-Email, the hot work permit to the university Life Safety Systems group at lifesafety@ucalgary.ca three (3) business days prior to commencing the hot work. - 5.1.6.
-Ensure the hot work area conforms to all requirements at the beginning of the hot work. - 5.1.7.
-Ensure the hot work area has been returned to the university in a satisfactory condition when the work is completed. - 5.1.8.
-Maintain the completed hot work & dust permit as part of the project documentation records. - 5.2.
-Hot Worker, (Employees, contractors and sub-contractors) - 5.2.1.
-Will complete Part 2 of the Hot Work & Dust permit and return to the responsible supervisor. - 5.2.2.
-Will post the approved hot work & dust permit at the location of the hot work in a position where the University of Calgary community can review it and understand the nature of the work underway. - 5.2.3.
-Will complete Part 4 of the hot work & dust permit and fill out the appropriate portions when the work is completed.
+Failure to do so may delay the work.

+- 5.1.3.
+Email the hot work permit to the university Life Safety Systems group at lifesafety@ucalgary.ca three (3) business days prior to commencing the hot work. - 5.1.4.
+Retain the completed hot work & dust permit as part of the project documentation records. - 5.2.
+Hot Worker, (Employees, contractors, and sub-contractors) - 5.2.1.
+Will complete Part 2 of the Hot Work permit and return to the responsible supervisor to complete the process. - 5.2.2.
+Will post the approved hot work permit at the location of the hot work in a position where the University of Calgary community can review it and understand the nature of the work underway. - 5.2.3.
+Ensure the hot work area conforms to all requirements at the beginning of the hot work. - 5.2.4.
+Will complete Part 5 of the hot work permit and fill out the appropriate portions when the work is completed.
+The hot worker will return the completed permit to the responsible supervisor if they are performing fire watch duties. - 5.2.5.
+Ensure the hot work area has been returned to the university in a satisfactory condition when the work is completed.